Skip to content

 Catalis Is Built for the Way Families Manage Money Today

-At Catalis College Savings Solutions, we believe that a state 529 plan should be the easiest, most intuitive savings vehicle a family ever uses — not the most outdated.
+At Catalis, we believe that a state 529 plan should be the easiest, most intuitive savings vehicle a family ever uses — not the most outdated.
 We partner with state programs to bring modern contribution methods, seamless gifting tools, and the first 529-linked prepaid debit card on the market to the families you serve.

 Interested in learning how Catalis can modernize your state’s college savings program?
 Contact us today.